AlaaMAlhazmi/Travel_App/README.md

 ## Instructions for Running the Site

 1. Clone the repo or download the files.
-2. Replace the API KEYS
+2. Replace the API keys and install dependencies.
-3. Run the command "node server.js" in the server folder.
+3. Run the command "npm run build-prod" in the root.
-4. Run the command "npm run build".
+4. Run the command "npm run start" in the root.
 5. The server should start on http://localhost:3000.

 ## Project live link